steviegt6/Stardew64Installer/README.md

 4. Wait.
 (These's a hard-coded wait time once you reach the MonoMod patching step to allow time from MonoMod to write MONOMODDED_StardewValley.exe) (If it hangs there for over 15-30 seconds, try re-executing the program)
 5. Launch *StardewValley.exe* in the depot-download folder, as it is now modified.

-Credit to @Dradonhunter11 for figuring out how to make SDV 64bit actually work.
+Credit to Dradonhunter11 for figuring out how to make SDV 64bit actually work.
 This program simply automates a majority of that process.

 ## Program Info
 Stardew64Installer is split into two parts: SDV.Installer and StardewValley.Patches.mm.
 These two projects work together to allow the patching of StardewValley.exe and the automated installation.

-Behind the scenes, CorFlags.exe is utilized to modify Steamworks.NET.dll and [MonoMod](https://github.com/MonoMod/MonoMod) is used to patch StardewValley.exe.
+Behind the scenes, CorFlags.exe is utilized to modify MONOMODDED_StardewValley.exe and [MonoMod](https://github.com/MonoMod/MonoMod) is used to patch StardewValley.exe.

 For the actual steps this program automates, see: [SMAPI Issue #767](https://github.com/Pathoschild/SMAPI/issues/767#issuecomment-799046253).
+(However, do note that CorFlags is used to modify MONOMODDED_StardewValley.exe, not Steamworks.NET.dll)

 ### SDV.Installer
 SDV.Installer is a very simple command window program that asks the user for the directory of their Linux SDV installation and shows the user what's currently happening behind the scenes.
 Nothing fancy.